haldean/portfolio/sousvide/sousvide.md

 A sous vide cooker uses a water bath as the heating surface, and the temperature of the water is very precisely maintained at the desired temperature of the meat.
+The food is then sealed in a plastic bag to prevent moisture from escaping and placed in the bath.
 Cooking times range from 20 minutes to 72 hours, but when your meat comes out, it's done perfectly all the way through instead of great in the middle and dry on the outside.

+The sous vide cooker I made was built entirely from scratch; I wrote my own UI, my own controller and built the hardware and the tank.
 I wrote this page with the intention of making it easier for people to do what I did and build a cooker from scratch.
 Many of the resources online for building sous vide cookers describe how to build one assuming you have a PID controller, or using a hacked-together UI.
 I wanted to build a professional-quality controller in an integrated system, and I couldn't find anyone else that had done so and posted documentation.
 If anything here is unclear or missing detail, please don't hesitate to email [sousvide@haldean.org][mail] with any questions or suggestions for additions to this page.

-I had wanted to build a sous vide cooker for a while, and I finally decided to do it in July 2013.
+I started designing and building my sous vide in July 2013.
 As of August, I've got version one (SV1) of the hardware completed and I am upgrading it piecemeal to version two (SV2).
 All of the hardware and software sources for the SV1 and SV2 builds can be [found on Github][github].

 [sousvide]: http://en.wikipedia.org/wiki/Sous-vide
 [mail]: mailto:sousvide@haldean.org